Kyle Porter is the CEO of SalesLoft today but started back when was a kid selling baseball cards and beenies back in the day.

 The company is burning less than $5m per month right now, but driving good growth with 83% yoy growth doing $50m in ARR now up from $25m in ARR in 2018.

-Their E40 Metric in Fig 1.1 comes in around E60 meaning their burn relative to their growth is healthy but not world class.
+Their E40 Metric (rule of 40) in Fig 1.1 comes in around E60 meaning their burn relative to their growth is healthy but not world class.

 All financial projections show possibility that $140m is the last round of funding before hitting $130m in ARR and being “IPO ready”.